 A Junta always destroys the system free-storage pool and does not re-create it.
 Therefore, open streams, the system display and system font are all destroyed.
-The log file is closed by a Junta.

 It is the user's responsibility to take care not to call operating system procedures that lie in the region de-activated by the Junta.
 If in doubt, consult the file Sys.Bk, which documents the association between procedures and levels.